 Stores such as Home Goods, TJ Maxx, Marshalls and Bed, Bath & Beyond are great places to find unique items with which to accessorize your gift, such as a spoon to stir the pot, a spoon rest or an oversize mug.
-Typically, these stores also carry packages of gourmet crackers and bags of fun-shaped (snowflakes, trees, sports equipment) pasta.
+Typically, these stores also carry packages of gourmet crackers and bags of fun-shaped pasta (snowflakes, trees, sports equipment).

 Give a spoonful of comfort to your friends this holiday season, and give them homemade soup as a gift.
 Check out the following soup mix recipes for your unique and delicious delivery.